**Updated Jan 2023**

-Hiring a contracted company can be anything but easy.
+Hiring a contracted company to perform a professional service can be anything but easy.
 How do you know they are legitimate?
-How do you know they aren’t just pulling your leg?
-This decision can be hard and it makes it even harder when that industry is full of horror stories and illegitimate business owners.
-By following these 3 easy tips, the process of weeding out the bad seeds will be the easiest part.
+How do you know they are going to provide the services they say they are?
+By following these 3 easy tips, the process of finding a great estate liquidation service will be the easiest part.

 1. Read the Reviews

 Read both the good and the bad reviews on multiple platforms.
 Unfortunately these days it is common to bury a negative review by paying for good ones.
 It pays to look into the following:

 - Who is writing the good reviews?
 You’ll want to look for reviews from clients in a similar position to you, not just the reviews from shopping customers.